roytang/blog/content/posts/2006/10/computer-gaming-world.md

 ][1]

 .
-It&'s fun to read reviews and insights about old games.
+It's fun to read reviews and insights about old games.
 Ah, and the ads!
 I like seeing old ads for some strange reason.

  [1]: http://cgw2.filefront.com/